 We recognise the importance of relatives and patients being able to communicate, especially during these challenging times.

-Once you have a registered account you will need to:
+Once you've created an account you will need to:

-- contact the ward and provide them the email address used to set up the account
+- contact the ward and give them the email address used to set up the account

-For any support or further advice or feedback, please contact email@example.com.
+For any support, advice or feedback, contact email@example.com

 Visit the King's Health Partners website where you can find out more about Life Lines and also donate to the project.